Adam Smith (soccer coach): Career

 Smith, who played as goalkeeper, began his professional playing career in 1992 after graduating from Manchester Metropolitan University in England, with a degree in business and sports coaching.
 Smith was a school boy player at Everton FC of the EPL and signed his first contract with Walsall FC of the EFL.
 Smith also represented England Independent Schoolboys at both the U16 and U19 levels.
 Additionally, he represented a British Colleges X1 in 1992.
-Smith did not make a professional league full appearance but was able to ply his trade in non-league football (making over 200 first team semi-professional appearances in England and Wales).
+Smith did not make a professional league full appearance in England but was able to ply his trade in non-league football (making over 250 first team semi-professional appearances).
+Smith gained professional playing experience in England, Scotland, Wales and southeast Asia.
 He then went on work in the US as a full-time professional, playing in the second division league (A league and USL Pro) initially for Long Island Rough Riders and then Wilmington Hammerheads, winning back-to-back USL National Championships in 2002 and 2003 respectively.

 Personal life

-Smith lives in California with his wife and two children.
-Smith also gained professional playing experience in England, Scotland, Wales and South East Asia before moving permanently to the United States.
-He has over 30 years of domestic and international experience at many different levels and roles within the game.
+Smith, originally from England but now a US citizen, resides in California with his wife and two children.
+He has over 30 years of domestic and international experience at many different levels and roles within the game of soccer.
 Prior to working full-time in professional soccer, Smith worked as a financial advisor after completing his college degree.
 During his part-time professional playing, he worked for a large insurance company and then a national banking institution.
 He is the son of Graham Smith, an ex-professional English footballer who was previously a director at Chelsea of the English Premier League and then prior owner of the successful player agency First Wave Sports.
 Graham Smith has had over 200 English league appearances as a professional player and was able to help build Sacramento Republic to a Championship winning team as the club's first ever Director of Football.